sensu/sensu-docs/content/sensu-go/5.18/guides/use-federation.md

 To get started, configure one etcd replicator per cluster for each of those RBAC policy types, across all namespaces, for each backend in the federation.

 {{% notice note %}}
-**NOTE**: Create a replicator for each resource type you want to replicate within a namespace.
+**NOTE**: Create a replicator for each resource type you want to replicate.
-Creating a replicator for a particular namespace will **not** replicate all resources within that namespace.
+Replicating `Namespace` resources will **not** replicate the resources that belong to those namespaces.
 {{% /notice %}}

 For example, these etcd replicator resources will replicate ClusterRoleBinding resources from  the`gateway` cluster to two target clusters: